Medically reviewed by Drugs.com. Last updated on Mar 13, 2022.

 - Edema (fluid retention or body swelling) or

 - Heart attack, history of or

 - Stomach or intestinal ulcers or bleeding or

-- Heart surgery (e.g., coronary artery bypass graft [CABG] surgery)—nabumetone should NOT be used to relieve pain right before or after the surgery .
+- Heart surgery (eg, coronary artery bypass graft [CABG] surgery)—Should not be used for pain right before or after the surgery.

 The dose of nabumetone will be different for different patients.
 Follow your doctor's orders or the directions on the label.
 The following information includes only the average doses of nabumetone.
 If your dose is different, do not change it unless your doctor tells you to do so.